Email Accessibility Best Practices

 Fix Your Tables

 Fixing tables is another quick fix that arguably makes the biggest difference to email code.
-This fantastic tip was shown to us by Mark Robbins and it makes a world of difference.
+Mark Robbins showed us this fantastic tip and it makes a world of difference.
 Simply add the below code to your tables:

-This uses Assistive Rich Internet Applications (ARIA) to tell the screen reader that this isn’t a data table, which is the intended use of tables in HTML, but a presentation table.
+This uses Assistive Rich Internet Applications (ARIA) to tell the screen reader that this is a presentation table, not a data table (which is the intended use of tables in HTML).
 This makes reading email content a lot more intuitive for screen readers.

 Our Campaign Precheck tool will check your tables and make sure they are set to “presentation.”
 It’s worth noting that if you’re using a table for showing data you should leave this off those specific tables, as you still want them to be read as data tables.